 While you will never eliminate negative thoughts, you will be able to avoid dwelling on them and allowing them to take control of your life.

-Arguably the biggest problem with trying to save $100,000 is you are starting with nothing saved.
+Arguably the biggest problem with trying to save $100,000 is you have very little saved or nothing saved at all.